HM Revenue and Customs: Goldman Sachs deal and surveillance of Osita Mba

 The whistleblower Osita Mba revealed to The Guardian that HMRC entered a deal with Goldman Sachs which allowed Goldman Sachs to escape paying £10 million interest on unpaid tax.
 Following this HMRC used powers under the Regulation of Investigatory Powers Act (RIPA) "to examine the belongings, emails, internet search records and phone calls of their own solicitor, Osita Mba, and the phone records of his then wife" to find if he had spoken to the investigations editor of The Guardian, David Leigh.

 MPs in the House of Commons public accounts committee praised Osita Mba and called for scrutiny into HMRC's use of RIPA powers in a report.
 The report said: "We are deeply disappointed by HMRC's handling of whistleblowers.
 We consider that HMRC's use of powers reserved for tackling serious criminals against Mr Osita Mba was indefensible.
 HMRC told us that it had changed how it deals with whistleblowers and that it now provides information to its audit and risk committee who can use this to challenge how HMRC handles whistleblowers."

-Call waiting times
+Customer phone services

 In September 2015, a report from Citizens Advice highlighted frustration amongst callers to HMRC over long holding times.
 The report claimed that "thousands" of callers were waiting on average 47 minutes to have their call answered, often at considerable expense to the caller.
 HMRC alleged that the "unscientific and out-of-date survey of tweets" did "not represent the real picture" but said that 3000 extra staff had been taken on to respond to calls.
 A June 2015 report from the National Audit Office indicated that the total number of calls answered by HMRC fell from 79% in 2013–14, to 72.5% in 2014–15; however, a subsequent report in May 2016 suggested that performance improved following the recruitment drive.

+In January 2025, the House of Commons Public Accounts Committee published a report finding HMRC of deliberately degrading its telephone customer services to pressure taxpayers into using digital channels.
+The committee reported that average call waiting times reached 23 minutes during the 2023-24 tax year, an increase from 16 minutes in 2022-23, 12 minutes in 2021-22, and approximately 5 minutes in 2018-19.
+During the first 11 months of the 2023-24 fiscal year, HMRC disconnected 43,690 callers who had been waiting for more than 70 minutes to speak with an adviser which was a 535% increase compared to the 6,875 callers disconnected after equivalent wait times in 2022-23.
+HMRC also answered 66.4% of customer calls attempting to reach an adviser, falling short of its official target of 85%.
+HMRC Chief Executive Jim Harra rejected the PAC's conclusions as “completely baseless,” stating that HMRC had implemented significant operational improvements and reduced average call waiting times to approximately 11 minutes by early 2025.